JennyViannay/upload_file-NODE/README.md

-# This is a server node/express ready to be upload file
+# This is a server node/express ready to upload file

 ## First clone the project